 Diagnosis of termites and other xylophagous insects

-The termite condition is a diagnosis that provides information about whether xylophage insects (termites in particular) are present in a dwelling.
-These insects can cause damage by degrading wood and derivatives used in construction.
-They may even cause it to collapse.
+Termites and other xylophagous insects can cause damage by degrading wood and its derivatives used in construction.
+They can even cause construction to collapse.

-The condition relating to the presence of termites given to the future purchaser must be carried out for individual houses and private parts of condominium batches multi-unit buildings.
+Termites diagnosis should be done for detached houses and private parts of condominium batches multi-unit buildings.

 The dwellings concerned are those located in the areas declared by a prefectural decree as being infested with termites or which may be infested in the short term.

-To find out whether a dwelling is located in an area subject to a prefectural decree, it is possible to consult a mapping.
+To find out if your accommodation is located in an area subject to a prefectural decree, you can consult a mapping.

 You can also contact the prefecture or the city hall (or consult their website).